 So that draft class was just a great opportunity to tell that story.

 Yeah, and the diversity of it.
-It fits the ratio because we’re still not sure about Baker Mayfield, Sam Donald is 50/50, Josh Allen appears to be a hit, Josh Rosen is already off his second team, and Lamar Jackson, who we didn’t take till the 32nd pick, is the league MVP.
+It fits the ratio because we’re still not sure about Baker Mayfield, Sam Darnald is 50/50, Josh Allen appears to be a hit, Josh Rosen is already off his second team, and Lamar Jackson, who we didn’t take till the 32nd pick, is the league MVP.
 And each brought in varied credentials and backgrounds that show why this is hard to nail down.
-You know, whether it’s Baker Mayfield who was a walk-on at Texas Tech and then a walk-on at Oklahoma, and comes out of nowhere, or a Sam Arnold that is highly recruited and goes to highly touted USC.
+You know, whether it’s Baker Mayfield who was a walk-on at Texas Tech and then a walk-on at Oklahoma, and comes out of nowhere, or a Sam Darnold that is highly recruited and goes to highly touted USC.
 Josh Allen, who had to go to Junior College, really only had one year at Wyoming.
 Josh Rosen, who went through a litany of coaches and coordinators in college.
 And then Lamar Jackson, who many people thought should play wide receiver.
 It brought into focus how we look at these different types of talent.

 Full review: The Q Factor